“Plant Empowerment not only boosts production, but can also contribute to tackling the global food challenge.”

 About Tomatoworld

-Tomatoworld, an information and education centre located in the Westland region of the Netherlands, has a 1,200mshow greenhouse where 40 different tomato varieties are grown for demonstration purposes.
+Tomatoworld, an information and education centre located in the Westland region of the Netherlands, has a 1,200m2 show greenhouse where 40 different tomato varieties are grown for demonstration purposes.
 For the past two years, Ab van Marrewijk has been responsible for managing all aspects of the greenhouse climate to keep production running smoothly.

 “Our facility allows customers to see how different varieties perform under various conditions.
 Visitors are also able to try samples and do taste tests to find out which varieties they prefer,” says Van Marrewijk.